tpetricek/TomaspNet.Website/source/blog/2014/csharp-6-released.md

 > even active patterns!
 Once we discovered that it is already in Visual Studio, we started from
 > scratch and finished the new managed C# compiler in just two months!

 To those familiar with F#, this is not a surprise.
-An F# community member, Niel Danson recently [implemented a C# sub-set in F#](http://neildanson.wordpress.com/2014/02/11/building-a-c-compiler-in-f/).
+An F# community member, Neil Danson recently [implemented a C# sub-set in F#](http://neildanson.wordpress.com/2014/02/11/building-a-c-compiler-in-f/).
 Indeed, the C# team decided to stand on the shoulders of giants: <em>"It was easy.
-We just took Niel's code, added a couple of missing features and it was ready to ship!"</em>
+We just took Neil's code, added a couple of missing features and it was ready to ship!"</em>
 As the "new Microsoft" is a big proponent of open-source, the C# team follows and released the complete source code: